Geeny616/proof-of-settlement/README.md

 ** Initially the modulo also provides the easy production of QR codes in large numbers without having the need to alter or make additions into the contract which is a huge save on time, data and dev costs.

+** We first thought of this as a real life treasure hunt game but realized it could be used in other areas too.
+Feel free to gamify the concept and reach me out if you would like to improve on it to make a game.

 ## Social